 The next day I see him alone in his driveway and go over.
 “Thank you so much, Mark,” I say.
 “You don’t have to do this every week, really.”
 He smiles at me with a look of embarrassment and says, “I want Bobby to learn about neighbors and chores.
 And besides,” he pauses with a catch in his throat, “I loved Rex.
 I want to do this for him.”

 That was a year ago and they still take out my garbage on Sunday nights and return the cans on Monday, without saying a word.
 A few months ago, when the fog in my brain started to lift, I bought Bobby a junior size football that he freely retrieves from my backyard whenever it goes over the fence.
 For Thanksgiving I made them all a huge gift basket with gummy bears and other kid friendly treats.
 They’re always appreciative, but they don’t need gifts or recognition.
-Their act of kindness seems to be helping them and much as it does me.
+Their acts of kindness seem to be helping them and much as it does me.

 A few weeks ago I knocked on their door, because an unfamiliar car was blocking my driveway.
 When Karen answers, one of her friends hears me and appologizes profusely.
 “I was just dropping off my kids, I’ll move my car in a second.”
 I start chatting with Bobby and his 9 years old sister Julie.
 We’re laughing about our dogs digging under the fence so they can play together.
 Julie is very talkative and I’m enjoying the friendly banter with my next door neighbors’ kids.

 I few days later, I get home from work feeling tired and cranky.
 As I approach my front door I see a pink gift bag with ribbons overflowing.
 Inside there is a handmade card and on the front it says: “A little Gift for…” I open it and it says, “YOU!
 Look in this bag!
 I made this for you!!
 “Love, Julie!”
 I rummage through the bag and I find it: a 2 inch wide heart, made from over 30 pink beads.
 It’s adorable!
 This 9 year old child’s gesture has touched me beyond words.